 After enough use, it will be necessary to reapply a DWR treatment to your jacket's exterior.
 Spray-on and wash-in treatments are available.
 Two-layer jackets with a mesh liner should only be treated with a spray-on product; you want the mesh liner to continue to absorb sweat and get it moving towards the outside.
 Either is appropriate for a 2.5-layer jacket, but we prefer spray-on products.

 The world changed for waterproof clothing in 1976 when W.L.
 Gore and Associates introduced Gore-Tex fabrics to the market.
 Gore discovered and patented the process for creating ePTFE, or expanded Polytetrafluoroethylene.
 This thin film contains millions of small pores, too small for liquid water, but large enough for water vapor to pass through.
-Laminate this thin membrane to a synthetic face fabric and voila!!
-The first waterproof and breathable fabrics.
+Laminate this thin membrane to a synthetic face fabric and voila; the first waterproof and breathable fabrics.
 Today's waterproof/breathable layered fabrics include face fabrics that are laminated to membranes like Gore-Tex and face fabrics that are coated.

 Gore-Tex rainwear quickly conquered the market or, in one sense, created the waterproof/breathable market.
 Competing waterproof fabrics coated with Polyurethane (PU) or Polyvinylchloride (PVC) couldn't compete.
 The first Gore-Tex fabrics were 2-layer construction; the ePTFE membrane laminated to a nylon or polyester face fabric and a mesh or thin fabric liner hung inside this layered fabric to protect it and provide comfort next to your skin.
-Gore quickly discovered the ePTFE membrane's pores could easily become clogged with oils and dirt though, and added another layer to the laminated sandwich, covering the ePTFE membrane with an oil resistant PU layer.
+Gore quickly discovered the ePTFE membrane's pores could easily become clogged with oils and dirt though, and added another layer to the laminated sandwich, covering the ePTFE membrane with an oil-resistant PU layer.
 This PU layer protects the pores from contamination but stops all airflow through the membrane's pores.
-Three-layer construction was the next big advance and mesh or scrim was laminated to the interior of the layered fabric.
-This innermost layer protects the membrane and provides better transfer of water through to the outside.
+Three-layer construction was the next big advance, and mesh or scrim was laminated to the interior of the layered fabric.
+This innermost layer protects the membrane and provides a better transfer of water through to the outside.
 As the "light is right" ethos took over the outdoor world in the 90s, 2.5-layer technology did as well.
 This construction incorporates, instead of laminated mesh, a texturized "half layer" printed on the inner face of the layered sandwich.

 So does traditional Gore-Tex breathe?
 No, in the sense that air does not pass through.
-Yes, in the sense that liquid water passes through the inner most PU layer, and then is wicked to the face fabric through the ePTFE's pores, where it evaporates.
+Yes, in the sense that liquid water passes through the innermost PU layer, and then is wicked to the face fabric through the ePTFE's pores, where it evaporates.
 This wicking process works best with a large temperature gradient.
 Water always wants to move from warmer to colder zones.
 Fabric that does a great job "breathing" when it's cool outside will not wick nearly as much sweat away from your body when it's hot out.

 Gore's original patents for ePTFE expired in the mid-90s, and competitors, many of whom had been developing PU membranes and advanced PU coatings began to experiment with PTFE technology.
 Options multiplied for manufacturers of outdoor performance clothing, but Gore-Tex has maintained its dominating market share for high-end waterproof/breathable fabrics.
-Polartec NeoShell, eVent, and Mountain Hardwear's Dry.Q are the latest ePTFE laminates.
+Polartec NeoShell, eVent, are the latest ePTFE laminates.
 None of these technologies uses a PU layer, and as a result, all are air permeable.
 High performing PU membranes are popular today as well; examples include Patagonia's H2No and Marmot's air permeable NanoPro laminate.
 As these newer, truly breathable, or air permeable, membranes gain traction, Gore has gotten on board as well.
-Gore's latest version of Gore-Tex Pro is its first to eliminate the PU layer, creating the first air permeable Gore-Tex fabric.
+Gore's latest version of Gore-Tex Pro is the first to eliminate the PU layer, creating the first air permeable Gore-Tex fabric.
 In our review of hardshell jackets, you'll find jackets intended for serious mountain activities, constructed with these advanced three-layer laminates.

 Here is a good summary of many of the top of the line waterproof/breathable fabrics.
 Marmot's new NanoPro fabrics are rightly garnering much attention.
-Here is a good article comparing NanoPro to the new air permeable Gore-Tex Pro.
+Here is a good article comparing NanoPro to the new air-permeable Gore-Tex Pro.
 For those of you interested in the history of Gore-Tex, and how W.L.
 Gore revolutionized the outerwear market, and perhaps discouraged further innovation, read Insane in the Membraine.